- Elections & Voter Registration

 Candidates can find information on how to run for office on this page, on the main Election Information page, and under the Campaign Finance page.

-2022 Pennsylvania Elections Important Dates to Remember (subject to change without notice).
+2023 Pennsylvania Elections Important Dates to Remember (PDF) (subject to change without notice).

 You can also visit our Election Information page to see when offices are up for election.